soteria-security/MFArcade/README.md

 ```

 ## Requirements
-The Microsoft Graph PowerShell module, and sufficient permissions to run the queries are required.
+The Microsoft Graph Beta and ImportExcel PowerShell modules, and sufficient permissions to run the queries are required.
 The first time Microsoft Graph requests the necessary permissions, a Global Administrator must grant the permissions request on behalf of the tenant.

 ### Required Permissions
 ```
 Reports.Read.All
-Group.Read.All
-GroupMember.Read.All
+Policy.Read.All
+Directory.Read.All
 User.Read.All
+UserAuthenticationMethod.Read.All
 ```
 ### Graph Modules Used
 ```
 Microsoft.Graph.Reports
+Microsoft.Graph.Beta.Identity.DirectoryManagement
 Microsoft.Graph.Groups
+Microsoft.Graph.Beta.Identity.SignIns
+ImportExcel
 ```

 ## Using the Script